socialray/makahiki-ktuh/doc/configuration-challenge-admin-challenge-settings.rst

    :width: 600 px
    :align: center

 Under normal circumstances, there is only one challenge instance per system.
-By default, this is called "University of Hawaii at Manoa".
+By default, this is called "Kukui Cup/UH".
 Select this instance; you will be able to change its name below.

-The following sections detail each part of the page that appears after selecting "University of Hawaii at Manoa".
+The following sections detail each part of the page that appears after selecting "Kukui Cup/UH".

 Configure names
 ---------------